 Zendesk's own messaging functionality allows you to deliver rich, modern, and automated conversation experiences on your website and mobile apps.

-This article describes how to migrate your account from Zendesk live chat to our messaging capability.
+This article describes how to migrate your account from Zendesk live chat to messaging.

 This article includes the following sections: